What Is Hormone Replacement Therapy And How Will It Affect Me?

 Want to discuss concerns related to HRT - or something else?

 People often think of going to couples counseling before they get married, while they're raising children together, and when they're considering divorce.
 Many people don't consider that even if none of those things are true, your relationship can suffer and cause you major unhappiness.
-In relationship counseling, you can learn to communicate more effectively, appreciate each other more, and understand each other better than you ever have before.
+In relationship counseling, you can learn to communicate more effectively, appreciate each other more, and understand each other.

 Overcoming negative attitudes about menopause